Nestorchik/python_styles/README.md

-## Example to use С++ VCL styles & forms as Python graphical window.
+## Example to use С++ VCL styles & forms as Python graphical window
 ---